 The two new initiatives will be undertaken under the nation’s Techskills Accelerator programme, created to develop technology skills in a bid to drive the local ecosystem.

-One of the initiatives referred to as AI for Everyone is aimed at enrolling 10,000 individuals including working adults and secondary students with an aim of introducing them to the capability of AI technologies.
+One of the initiatives referred to as AI for Everyone is aimed at enrolling 10,000 individuals including working adults and secondary students with the aim of introducing them to the capability of AI technologies.
 The programme, which will be provided for free to the public, will be jointly backed by both Microsoft and Infocomm Media Authority.

 The second initiative is meant for the “technically inclined” industry experts with the aim of training 2,000 of them in basic artificial intelligence(AI) proficiency.
 It will focus on software development skills, specifically for the Python platform.
 Furthermore, participants would get a foundation in AI certification after completing the programme.